A Gaussian particle distribution for branching Brownian motion with an inhomogeneous branching rate: Introduction

 For $t > 0$, define the random probability measure

 if $N_n(t) \geq 1$, and set $\xi_n(t) = \delta_0$ if $N_n(t) = 0$.
 Let $\nu$ be the probability measure on $(0,\infty)$ with probability density function

 Then $\xi_n(t_n) \Rightarrow \nu$. \end{Theo}

+Note that $\beta_n^{-2/3} \ll \rho_n/\beta_n$ by (\ref{A1}), so the particles near the right edge reach this limiting configuration on a much faster time scale than the time it takes for the Gaussian shape to emerge near the origin.
+Note also that Theorem \ref{EdgeThm} describes particles that are within $O(\beta_n^{-1/3})$ of $L_n$, which in turn is within $O(\beta_n^{-1/3})$ of $\rho_n^2/2 \beta_n$.
+Because $\rho_n^2/2 \beta_n \gg \sqrt{\rho_n/\beta_n}$ by (\ref{A1}), it follows that these particles near the right edge whose configuration is described by Theorem \ref{EdgeThm} are far away from the bulk of the Gaussian distribution of particles described by Theorem \ref{GaussThm}.

 The appearance of the Airy function here is not a surprise.
 The Airy function appeared in the early work on traveling waves by Tsimring, Levine, and Kessler \cite{tlk96}.
-It also arises in the the work of Neher and Hallatschek \cite{nh13}, who studied essentially the same model that we are considering in this paper, as well as in \cite{ckl05}, where one of the equations that is central to the work of Neher and Hallatschek \cite{nh13} had previously been studied.
+It also arises in the work of Neher and Hallatschek \cite{nh13}, who studied essentially the same model that we are considering in this paper, as well as in \cite{ckl05}, where one of the equations that is central to the work of Neher and Hallatschek \cite{nh13} had previously been studied.
+Fisher \cite{f13} arrived at an expression analogous to (\ref{Lndef}) involving the largest zero of the Airy function for the difference in fitness between the fittest individual and an individual of average fitness (see equation (50) of \cite{f13}).
 The Airy function also arises in the expression for the position of the right-most particle in branching Brownian motion with inhomogeneous variance, as shown in \cite{mz16}.